charmed-kubernetes/kubernetes-docs/pages/k8s/security.md

 -   [Juju user types][juju-user-types] - describes the different types of users supported by Juju and their abilities.
--   [Working with multiple users] - An explanation of how to share control of a cluster with multiple Juju users.
+-   [Working with multiple users][juju-users] - An explanation of how to share control of a cluster with multiple Juju users.
 -   [Machine auth][] - describes how SSH keys are stored and used by Juju.